-- Acreage preserved multiplied by 1.25 = Acreage eligible for Density/Intensity Bonus - Acreage eligible for bonus multiplied by Intensity/Density of Future Land Use Category = Total Floor Area Ratio (FAR) or Density for that Area - Density and intensity on the remaining acreage of the site not to be preserved would be calculated in the normal manner. - It is intended that aAny increase in dwelling units resulting from the upland ecosystems forest density bonus, would be clustered and compatible with surrounding uses, with defensible space in the event of wildfires and following Fire Wise guidelines. - 2.3.8: 13.2 In an effort to assist projects preserving upland significant and essential wildlife habitat and for the purpose of calculating density and intensity, a 100% density transfer may be allowed. - 2.3.9: 13.3 Environmentally Sensitive Land Density Calculation Credit
+- Acreage preserved multiplied by 1.25 = Acreage eligible for Density/Intensity Bonus - Acreage eligible for bonus multiplied by Intensity/Density of Future Land Use Category = Total Floor Area Ratio (FAR) or Density for that Area - Density and intensity on the remaining acreage of the site not to be preserved would be calculated in the normal manner. - It is intended that aAny increase in dwelling units resulting from the upland forest density bonus, would be clustered and compatible with surrounding uses. - 2.3.8: 13.2 In an effort to assist projects preserving upland significant and essential wildlife habitat and for the purpose of calculating density and intensity, a 100% density transfer may be allowed.

+2.3.9: 13.3 Environmentally Sensitive Land Density Calculation Credit

-Density and FAR calculations for properties that include wetlands will comply with the following calculations and requirements for determining density/intensity\credits.
+Density and FAR calculations for properties that include wetlands will comply with the following calculations and requirements for determining density/intensity. credits.

-- For the purpose of this section, Wetlands shall: shall are considered to be the following: - o Exclude land below the mean high water line - Include cConservation and preservation areas as defined in the Conservation and Aquifer Recharge Element. - Include wetlands associated with man -made water bodies as defined (including borrow pits).
+- For the purpose of this section, Wetlands shall: shall are considered to be the following: - o Exclude land below the mean high water line - Include cConservation and preservation areas as defined:-in the Conservation and Aquifer Recharge Element. - Include wetlands associated with man -made water bodies as defined (including borrow pits).